bencline1/Allpix_GaAs/doc/usermanual/framework-modules-manager.md

     `librarydirectories` in the provided order, if this parameter exists.

-3. 4.
-The internal library paths of the executable, that should automatically point to the libraries that are built and installed together with the executable.
+3. The internal library paths of the executable, that should automatically point to the libraries that are built and installed together with the executable.
 These library paths are stored in `RPATH` on Linux, see the next point for more information.

-5. The other standard locations to search for libraries depending on the operating system.
-Details about the procedure Linux follows can be found in @linuxld.
+4. The other standard locations to search for libraries depending on the operating system.
+Details about the procedure Linux follows can be found in the Linux Manual[^21].

 If the loading of the module library is successful, the module is checked to determine if it is a unique or detector module.
 As a single